Poker used to be easy.

 - Fold the top of their range against an aggressive player, which is extremely exploitable.

-Therefore, as Ryan outlines in this hand, situations where your opponent can only have medium-good hands or air make prime spots to pull out the old value overbet.
+Therefore, as Ryan outlines in this hand, situations where your opponent can have only medium-good hands or air are prime spots in which to overbet for value.

 Balancing an Overbet Range with Bluffs